Christian Kirk Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Season Stats

-- Kirk's 860 receiving yards (57.3 per game) lead the Cardinals.
-He has 69 catches on 91 targets with five touchdowns.
+- Kirk's 860 receiving yards (57.3 per game) pace all receivers on the Cardinals.
+He's been targeted 91 times and has totaled 69 receptions and five touchdowns.

-- Kirk has been the target of 91 of his team's 513 passing attempts this season, or 17.7% of the target share.

-- With eight targets in the red zone this season, Kirk has been on the receiving end of 11.6% of his team's 69 red zone pass attempts.
+- Kirk (eight red zone targets) has been the recipient of 11.6% of his team's 69 red zone pass attempts.

-- The Cardinals have thrown the ball in 54.1% of their plays from scrimmage this year while running the ball 45.9% of the time.
-This offensive attack ranks 10th in the NFL in points scored.
+- The Cardinals, who rank 10th in the NFL in points scored, have attempted a pass 54.1% of the time while running the ball 45.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Cowboys.